The Ultimate Guide To Treadmills For Bad Knees

 Unlike soccer, football, basketball and other sports, a treadmill doesn’t have you changing direction and twisting the knee at all.
 Even exercising outside will affect the knee because of the varying terrain and harder surface.
 If you just walk, you can get a lot of variety in and boost your knee and overall health.

 The treadmills listed above are ideal for your joint problems.
 There are treadmills I would avoid buying and these are manual and curved treadmills.
-Manual ones, although cheap, require you to power the belt as do curved and they put excess pressure on the knee.
+Manual ones, although they are cheaper treadmills, require you to power the belt as do curved and they put excess pressure on the knee.
 Curved treadmills are only suitable for speed work and are very expensive.

 Whether you want to walk, jog or run then you’ll find one I’ve featured to be recommended.
 They vary in price from $599 for the popular Horizon T101 which is good for walking.
 To around $1,599 for the Bowflex BXT116 which is good for running.
 I’ve had knee problems but am able to use my treadmill at home and still enjoy using it.
 They make a great investment.